-HRR, Q: Ignition source screening for and transients is based on the 98th percentile of the peak HRR, as recommended in the following
+HRR, Q: Ignition source screening for fixed and transient ignition sources is based on the 98th percentile of the peak HRR, as recommended in the following sources:

+Electrical Enclosures: Table 7-1 in NUREG-2178, Vol. 1

+Motors: Table 8-1 in NUREG-2178, Vol. 2

+Dry Transformers: Table 8-1 in NUREG-2178, Vol. 2

+Generic Transients: Table 8-1 in NUREG-2233

+Transient Combustible Control Location (TCCL) Transients: Table 8-2 in NUREG-2233

+The HRR profile parameters were obtained from the following sources:

+Electrical Enclosures: Section 7-3 in NUREG-2230.

+Motors: Section 8.3.1 in NUREG-2178, Vol. 2

+Dry Transformers: Section 8.3.2 in NUREG-2178, Vol. 2

+Generic Transients: Table 8-3 in NUREG-2233

+TCCL Transients: Table 8-4 in NUREG-2233

-...The 98th percentile peak HRRs given in Table A5.1 in Attachment 5. .
+The 98th percentile peak HRRs for fixed and transient ignition sources are also given in Table A5.1 in Attachment 5.
+The 98th percentile ZOIs for electrical enclosures are given in Table A.01.
+The 98th percentile ZOIs for motors, dry transformers and transient combustibles can be found in Table A.02.
 Tables and plots were also developed that show the ZOI as a function of fire diameter for confined pool fires involving selected liquid fuels.
 Similar tables and plots were developed for unconfined spill fires that show the ZOI as a function of the volume of the fuel spill.

-Fire diameter, D: The fire diameter is determined based on the assumption that the Froude number is equal to one.
-This assumption leads to reasonably conservative (i.e., small) fire diameters, as shown in Table 6. of IMC 0308, Attachment 3, Appendix F.-.-
+Fire diameter, D: The fire diameter of electrical enclosures is determined based on the assumption that the Froude number is equal to one.
+This assumption leads to reasonably conservative (i.e., small) fire diameters, as shown in Table 6.3.5 of IMC 0308, Attachment 3, Appendix F. For motors and dry transformers, the diameter is determined based on the applicable Froude number in NUREG-2178 Vol. 2.
+For transient combustibles the diameter is calculated based on the Froude number for transients in NUREG-2233.
+The process to determine the diameter as a function of time involves two steps.
+In the first step, the maximum diameter was determined during the peak burning period from the peak HRR and the Froude number for the ignition source.
+In the second step, the maximum diameter was used to calculate the HRR per unit area (HRRPUA) during the peak burning period and then the diameter at time t during the growth and decay stages was determined from the HRR at time t based on the assumption the HRRPUA is constant for the entire profile.

 Fire elevation (z = 0): The following guidance is used to determine the elevation of the fire base:

-For electrical enclosures, the fire base is placed at 1 ft. below the top of the enclosure as determined from a walkdown.
+For closed top electrical enclosures (i.e., enclosures without horizontal top vents or openings), the fire base is placed at 1 ft. below the top of the enclosure as determined from a walkdown.
+For electrical enclosures not sealed at the top, the fire base is placed at the top of the enclosure.

-For motors and the fire base determined from a walkdown-,..
+For motors and dry transformers, the fire base is determined from a walkdown following the guidance provided in NUREG-2178, Vol. 2.

-For transients a height of ft. is recommended, and the fire base is at the top.
+For transients, a height of 0.5 ft. is recommended, and the fire base is at the top.

 Confined liquid pool fires and unconfined liquid spill fires are placed on the floor.

-Fire location effects: Vertical ZOI tables and plots for fixed and transient ignition sources were developed for fires away (> 2 ft.) from walls and corners (referred to as “free-burn”), and for fires within 2 ft. of a corner.
+Fire location effects: Vertical ZOI tables and plots for fixed and transient ignition sources were developed for fires away (> 2 ft.) from walls and corners (referred to as “free-burn” or “open”), and for fires within 2 ft. of a corner.

 Table A.01: 98th Percentile ZOIs for Electrical Enclosures.